swiftlang/swift-evolution/proposals/0237-contiguous-collection.md

 ## Effect on ABI stability

-These are additive changes and do not affect ABI stability.
+These are additive changes and so can be done without affecting ABI stability.
+However, some existing underscored entry points could be altered as a result if done before ABI stability is declared.

 ## Alternatives considered